-SI is a structured study group designed to help students achieve success in "historically difficult" courses: those courses with consistently high rates of D's, F's, and W's (Withdrawals).
-The SI sessions are free and open to all students enrolled in the supported courses.
-A trained SI leader will facilitate three hour-long sessions per week, focusing on difficult course content and engaging students using active learning strategies.
-Weekly SI sessions serve to reinforce course material, clarify confusing concepts, and approach course material from a fun and engaging perspective.
+SI is a structured study group designed to help students achieve success in "historically difficult" courses: those with consistently high rates of D's, F's, and/or Withdrawals.
+SI sessions are FREE and open to all students enrolled in the supported courses.
+A trained SI leader will facilitate three hour-long sessions per week, focusing on difficult course content.These sessions serve to reinforce course material, clarify confusing concepts, and approach the information from a fun and engaging perspective.

 Who are SI Leaders?

-SI leader candidates are students who have taken the course and performed well.
+SI leaders are students who have taken the course and performed well.
 They must possess strong leadership and interpersonal skills, as well as demonstrate a vested interest in supporting student success.
-SI leaders are tasked with helping students think more deeply about the instructor's lectures and the readings covered in the course, and using innovative cognitive learning strategies to improve students' understanding of complex and challenging concepts.
+SI leaders are tasked with helping students think more deeply about the instructor's lectures and the readings covered in the course, and using innovative and engaging strategies to improve students' understanding of complex and challenging concepts.

 CHEM 1110: General Chemistry I

 CHEM 1120: General Chemistry II